Wage-Setting Constraints and Firm Responses to Demand Shocks: Impacts of Demand Shocks and Minimum Wage Hikes

-For the wage outcome, we find that \( \beta_{Y}^{SC,U} = -0.012 \), indicating that $SC_j$ firms respond less to demand shocks than unconstrained ones.
+We find that \( \beta_{W}^{SC,U} = -0.012 \), indicating that constrained firms respond less to demand shocks than unconstrained ones.
 While this aligns with the idea that wage-setting constraints reduce wage responsiveness, differences in underlying heterogeneous labor supply elasticities can rationalize this.
 Thus, comparing newly constrained firms to those that are always unconstrained provides cleaner evidence.
-We find that \( \beta_{Y}^{UCC,U} = -0.010 \) using log mean wages of Column 3 in Table \ref{tab:tripleDiff_portugal}, consistent with the idea that MW constraints limit wage adjustments.
-Importantly, this analysis rests on the weaker assumption that in the absence of the MW hike, newly constrained and always-unconstrained firms would have followed similar trends when both are exposed to the demand shock.
+In Column 3 of Appendix Table \ref{tab:tripleDiff_portugal}, we find that \( \beta_{W}^{UCC,U} = -0.010 \), consistent with the idea that MW constraints limit wage adjustments.

-Finally, we conduct a sensitivity analysis of the wage threshold definitions for each group of firms.
-Panel~(a) of Figure~\ref{fig:tripleDiff_portugal_var_thresh} shows MW effects fade as the threshold definition of constrained goes farther away from the wage floor, consistent with the MW affecting more firms paying closer to the old MW.
-Panel~(b) of Figure~\ref{fig:tripleDiff_portugal_var_thresh} shows that newly constrained firms’ wage responses converge toward those of always-unconstrained firms as thresholds are farther away from the wage floor, reinforcing the interpretation that wage constraints limit wage responsiveness to demand shocks.
+Finally, we conduct a sensitivity analysis of the wage threshold definitions.
+Panel~(a) of Appendix Figure~\ref{fig:tripleDiff_portugal_var_thresh} shows effects fade as the definition of constrained goes farther away from the wage floor, consistent with the MW impacting firms paying closer to the old MW more profoundly.
+Panel~(b) of Appendix Figure~\ref{fig:tripleDiff_portugal_var_thresh} shows that newly constrained firms’ wage responses converge toward those of unconstrained firms as thresholds are farther away from the MW, reinforcing the interpretation that constraints limit wage responsiveness to demand shocks.